-10.3.1 Bid Opening (other than Medical Center projects): Bids shall be publicly opened by a VCCO or his representatives(s) and shall be reviewed for completeness.
+10.3.1 Bid Opening (other than Medical Center Projects): Bids shall be publicly opened by a VCCO or their representatives(s) and shall be reviewed for completeness.
 A tabulation shall be made showing bid price, presence of bid bond or certified check, completion time, work papers, acknowledgement of receipt of addenda, and any other pertinent information.
 See Appendix F for Procedures for Opening Bids.

-10.3.2 Bid Opening (For Medical Center Projects): Bids shall be privately opened by the VCCO or his representative(s) and shall be reviewed for completeness.
+10.3.2 Bid Opening (Option for Medical Center Projects): Under this option, and after being advertised as the procedure being used, bids may be privately opened by the VCCO or their representative(s) and shall be reviewed for completeness.
 A tabulation shall be made showing bid price, presence of bid bond or certified check, completion time, work papers, acknowledgment of receipt of addenda, and any other pertinent information.